Blue Bombers Blitz B.C. Lions 43-22 in Battle of CFL Unbeatens

 Winnipeg quarterback Zach Collaros passed for 288 yards and three touchdowns, while Janarion Grant ran back the game’s opening kickoff for a major to give his team an early 7-0 lead.

+“You can’t go out there and half-ass stuff,” said Collaros.
+“Every game is the biggest game and that’s how we treated it all week.”

+“I think their quarterback was the Houdini guy tonight,” said Lions coach Rick Campbell.
+“He made some key plays where we did our job on defence.
+But then he scrambled around and made a couple of key first downs and a touchdown.”

-Dru Brown added a quarterback sneak for a major, as well as stepping into the end zone late in the fourth quarter.
-Marc Liegghio also chipped in with three field goals for the Blue Bombers, who have now matched their 5-0 start from their Grey Cup-winning 2019 season.
+Dru Brown added a quarterback sneak for a major, as well as taking over as the Bombers’ pivot late in the fourth quarter.
+Marc Liegghio chipped in with three field goals.

 In their first loss of the season, the Lions (3-1) got two touchdown receptions from Dominique Rhymes and one from Josh Pearson.
 First-year starting quarterback Nathan Rourke went 16-for-25 in the air, passing for 278 yards with two interceptions.
-Michael O’Connor took over under centre for the Lions late in the fourth quarter, for his first action of the young season.
+Michael O’Connor took over under centre for the Lions late in the fourth quarter.
+He went 4-for-7 for 27 yards and threw one interception in his first action of the young season.

+“I think we were a lot closer than the score,” said Rourke.
+“I’m glad this happened early in the season.
+We can make the adjustments earlier.”

 The Blue Bombers’ dominance began with the first play of the game, Grant’s 97-yard kickoff return for a touchdown.